SUSYUSTC/MathTranslate/README.md

 `pip install --upgrade mathtranslate`

 ## Usage
-1. Prepare or generate a tex file.
-You can get the tex file by the following two ways:
+1. Prepare or generate a tex file or project.
+You can obtain a tex file or project in the following ways:
-     - For most [arxiv](https://arxiv.org/) papers, you can download the latex source code (Download - Other formats - Source).
-If the file you downloaded has no suffix, in most cases it is in .tar format, you may need to add the suffix manually.
-After decompression you can get a latex project, and then you can translate the .tex files in it.
+    - For most [arxiv](https://arxiv.org/) papers, the latex source code is public, and we provide a simple API to translate the entire project with just one click using an arxiv number.
-     - Use [mathpix](https://mathpix.com/) to convert the pdf you want to translate into latex code. mathpix can directly convert pdf page into latex code or convert screenshots into code.
-We can handle both of these methods.
-Unfortunately, mathpix charges after a certain amount of usage, here is the [price](https://mathpix.com/pricing).
+    - Use [mathpix](https://mathpix.com/) to convert the pdf you want to translate into latex code.
+Mathpix can directly convert pdf to latex code or convert a screenshot into code.
+Unfortunately, mathpix requires a fee after exceeding a certain amount of usage.
+Here is the [price list](https://mathpix.com/pricing).
-2. (Tencent Translate API users) run `translate_tex --setkey` to store the API secretID and secretKey.
+2. (For Tencent Translation API users) Run `translate_tex --setkey` to store the API secretID and secretKey.
-3. Translate the tex file by `translate_tex input.tex -o output.tex`.
+3. Translate the tex file or project in command line.
+   - To translate a single file: `translate_tex input.tex -o output.tex` will generate a translated tex file `output.tex`.
+   - To translate an arxiv project: `translate_arxiv 2205.15510` will generate a translated tex project `2205.15510.zip`.
 4. Compile your tex file.
-You can compile it with the  [texlive](https://www.tug.org/texlive/) command `xelatex output.tex`.
-For Chinese you need the xeCJK package.
-If it is a downloaded arxiv project, we recommend compressing all files into a zip file and uploading it to [overleaf](https://www.overleaf.com/project) for online compilation. **Note, you need to set the XeLatex compiler in `Menu - Compiler`, otherwise it cannot handle other languages.**
+For a single file, you can use the command `xelatex output.tex` from [texlive](https://www.tug.org/texlive/).
+Chinese translation requires the xeCJK package.
+For arxiv projects, we recommend uploading the obtained .zip file to overleaf for online compilation (New Project - Upload Project). **Note that you need to set the compiler to XeLatex in `Menu - Compiler`.**
-5. You can change the default settings of the translation language and engine through the command line arguments `-engine`, `-from`, `-to`.
-For example `translate_tex -engine tencent input.tex -o output.tex`.
-You can also permanently change the setting via `translate_tex --setdefault`.
-You can see more details with `translate_tex --help`.
+5. You can change the default settings of translation language and engine through command line arguments `-engine`, `-from`, `-to`.
+For example, `translate_tex -engine tencent input.tex -o output.tex`.
+You can also permanently change the settings through `translate_tex --setdefault`.
+You can view more details through `translate_tex --help`. `translate_arxiv` also provides exactly the same command line arguments, which have the same effect.

 ## Examples
 In the example directory, you can see `main.txt` which is the mathpix output of a part of `paper.pdf`.
 Run `translate_tex main.txt` and you will get the `main.tex` and `main.pdf`. `translated.png` is what you should expect to see in the `main.pdf`.